coderaiser/ruff/README.md

 # Ruff

-ES6 generators simple as never before.
+Coroutine with ES6 generators simple as never before.

 ## Install